vitiral/fiction-civboot/toll/comms1.md

 Seriously, communicating with the other Civboots is completely impossible.
 Don't get me wrong, I'm glad Tay's in charge again.
-Even through this depressive episode, I've still been doing real work like harvesting the farms and doing maintenance.
+Even through this depressive period, I've still been doing work like harvesting the farms and doing maintenance.
+Getting things done feels good for me.
 I've even learned a bit more about our mechanical systems, although I'm still worried about what happens if we encounter a real problem that doesn't involve reading a log and bending a piece of metal back into place.
 The thought of it stresses me out and makes me not want to think about it any more.
-Which means I'll play more of my video game or add a new enemy.
+Which means I need to be playing more video games.

 Back to the problem of communicating with other Civboots.
 We're supposed to have a dedicated satellite network solely for Civboots and other NASA assets.
 This system is supposed to be completely resilient to failure.
-I guess whoever programmed the nuclear response system also programmed our satellites, because when I try to connect all I get is an error that it can't find any name-servers and it refuses to do anything else.
+I guess whoever programmed the nuclear response system also programmed our satellites, because when I try to connect, all I get is an error that it can't find any name-servers and it refuses to do anything else.
 Of course it can't find any name-servers, the fucking world has ended.
 Someone forgot to put the backup routines in place.
 This is why I hate modern software and am starting to respect Civboot more and more.
 Modern software is a stack of cards; and the table it's built on is made of wet graham crackers half-baked by unpaid engineers for fun.
-As PAMELA showed me, the latter description is Civboot's _entire_ software stack, but at least Civboot is transparent about it and shows you how to bake your own graham crackers.
+Then again, PAMELA showed me that Civboot's entire software stack is _literally_ made by teenagers who are way too into Baywatch.
+At least Civboot is transparent about it I guess.

 Normally at this point I would just throw the satellite connection away and hook up a HAM radio.
 Problem is, we are 1,000 meters underground and nobody thought